 It is founded in 2021 by Yevgeniy Anfalov and Oleś Gergun and is operating between Kyiv, Bar, Hannover and Barcelona.
 Our catalog reflects our belief in tradition and synthesis.
 Our activities range from hunting the ghosts from the “behind-the-iron-curtain-past” to collaborations with older masters to bridge the generation gap and preserve knowledge.

 KTF's typefaces spring from our necessities as visual designers and we are aware of the technological circumstances they are going to be used in.

 We are fascinated by internal values of form and external values of context, both being inseparably one.
 KTF moves between academia and streets, analog and digital, high- and low-brow, artistically appropriating, reviving, and remixing ideas that go at the pace of our time.

 Be it cyrillization, curious finds, concerns, proposals – we are always interested in a dialogue, so please don’t hesitate to contact us.
-This text is typeset in KTF Forma, drawn by Viktor Kharyk after Aldo Novarese's "Forma".
+Since 2022 we’re also taking interns.
+Our ex-intern Vadym Axeev has became our full-time collaborator.
+This text is typeset in KTF Forma, drawn by Viktor Kharyk after Aldo Novarese’s "Forma".

 We think of typefaces as tools.
 As graphic designers, we are making them for us, being the first instance to crash-test them.
 If it goes well, the rest is a matter of measurement, channeling, and pipeline.